arch-cl0wn/Packmax/readMe.md

 It can be used for various things:

 - deposit space management
-- cargo vehicle space management (keep in mind that this algorithm doesn't take into account the boxes weight)
+- cargo vehicle space management (for now, there is no weight constraint)
-- others (**Example**: I needed it for a game feature)

 ## Examples of use